paarthenon/daslog/README.md

 animeDisaster.demon('the city is in danger');
 // [ 2019-10-03 02:50:03 | DEMON | Disaster ] the city is in danger
 ```

-This logger

- * Supports node.js and browser runtime environments
- * Allows for simple bundling with zero dynamic requires
- * Provides a default console logger that retains line numbers.
-    * and the ability to create your own such appenders.
- * Can be used as an event-logger or message queue.
- * Supports object-logging
- * Features customizable log levels
-    * and more importantly customizable log levels
-        * and yet more importantly typings that update as you create loggers that use these custom levels
- * Features categories and subcategories
- * Is designed to be immutable and creates new logger instances leaving the old loggers in place.

 ****
 ## Logger